tayadav/Data_visualization/README.md

 This is the summary of the group project delivered by Study Group 1 for the Data Visualisation Module.

 ## Dataset selection
 We decided to focus our efforts on the relationship between COVID-19 and mental health.
+Relevant datasets have been saved in the Data file.
 This following dataset would provide happiness data across different countries after the COVID-19 breakout.
 <https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021>
 This dataset would provide a benchmark for happiness data across different countries before the COVID-19 breakout.